-WINNEBAGO INDUSTRIES, INC. PROXY STATEMENT
+WINNEBAGO INDUSTRIES, INC.

+PROXY STATEMENT

 This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Winnebago Industries, Inc., an Iowa corporation (the "Company"), P.O.
-Box 152, Forest City, Iowa 50436, of proxies to be used at the Annual Meeting of Shareholders of the Company to be held at Friendship Hall, Highway 69 South, Forest City, Iowa on December 14, 1994, at 7:30 p.m., Central Standard Time, and at any and all adjournments thereof.
-This Proxy Statement was first mailed to shareholders on or about November 14, 1994.
+Box 152, Forest City, Iowa 50436, of proxies to be used at the Annual Meeting of Shareholders of the Company to be held at Friendship Hall, Highway 69 South, Forest City, Iowa on December 13, 1995, at 7:30 p.m., Central Standard Time, and at any and all adjournments thereof.
+This Proxy Statement was first mailed to shareholders on or about November 13, 1995.

-Only holders of Common Stock of record at the close of business on October 17, 1994 will be entitled to vote at the Annual Meeting of Shareholders.
-At such date, the Company had outstanding 25,238,988 shares of Common Stock, par value \$.50 per share ("Common Stock").
+Only holders of Common Stock of record at the close of business on October 16, 1995 will be entitled to vote at the Annual Meeting of Shareholders.
+At such date, the Company had outstanding 25,345,993 shares of Common Stock, par value \$.50 per share ("Common Stock").
 Each share of Common Stock entitles the holder to one vote upon each matter to be voted upon at the meeting.
 A majority of the outstanding shares of Common Stock will constitute a quorum for the Annual Meeting of Shareholders.
-Election of each director requires the affirmative vote of the holders of a majority of the shares of the Company's Common Stock entitled to vote at the meeting.
+Election of each director requires the affirmative vote of the holders of a majority of the shares of the Company's Common Stock present or represented by proxy and voted at the meeting.

 A form of proxy is enclosed for use at the meeting.
 If the proxy is executed and returned, it may nevertheless be revoked at any time insofar as it has not been exercised.
-A person giving the enclosed proxy may revoke it by giving written notice to the Secretary, or by subsequently granting \boldsymbol{a} later-dated proxy.
+A person giving the enclosed proxy may revoke it by giving written notice to the Secretary, or by subsequently granting a later-dated proxy.
 Unless revoked, the shares represented by validly executed proxies will be voted at the meeting in accordance with the instructions indicated thereon.
 Withholding authority to vote on a director nominee will in effect count as a vote against the director nominee.
 If no instructions are indicated on the proxy, it will be voted: (i) for the election of the nominees for director named below; and (ii) in the discretion of the named proxies upon such other matters as may properly come before the meeting.
-Abstentions are treated as present and entitled to vote for purposes of determining a quorum and the number of votes necessary to act on a matter and thus have the effect of a vote against a matter.
-The Company will treat broker non-votes as present for purposes of establishing a quorum but on a matter as not entitled to vote on that matter and thus not counted in determining whether a majority of the vote of the shares entitled to vote has been cast.
+Abstentions and broker non-votes (i.e., shares held by a broker for its customers that are not voted because the broker does not receive instructions from the customer or because the broker does not have discretionary voting power with respect to the item under consideration) will be counted as present for purposes of determining the presence of a quorum.
+Abstentions and broker non-votes will have the same effect as a vote against a director nominee, however, as to any other matter which may properly come before the meeting, abstentions and broker non-votes will not have any effect.